sikopet/blog/posts/splunk.md

 * consume data on the machines where the data originates and then forward it to an indexer
 * Universal Forwarder - Splunk minus indexing and searching
-* Full installation of Splunk can be configured as:
+* full installation of Splunk can be configured as:
  * light forwarder (deprecated in 6.0) - no parsing, just sending of raw data to indexer
- * heavy Forwarder - parse events and send them to the indexers
+ * Heavy Forwarder - parse events and send them to the indexers
 * important config files: inputs.conf, outputs.conf, props.conf,
   default-mode.conf, limits.conf